Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/README.md

 : shiva is mahadeva; so every"-thing" is his potency ∵ all is pure mc² ∴ shiva produced ganja from his own body; thus solving the simultaneous equational reasoning got ganj?

+animal intelligence experiment: if human parents-to-be(or-not) exclusively limit themselves to simple tasks {sleeping,crawling,drinking through straws}; will the baby find it easier to learn these tasks? animal communication like nārada to prahlāda, butt kiss (if you'ren't hercules, nor xena(phobic)) william james sidis just targeted math (equational papers; all other subjects are english++ c̄out cryptic), and his namesake was an insider (pr stunt), and no repetitious scientific rigour (repeatable experiments = reproducible builds + --quine = floss) plants can see; they have many eyes (yoga), and exceptional memory (ring theory, pottery records,..) laugh-cry, and cry-laugh, superpositionally quantum (weeping angels, the silence) illusions; yanny or laurel type inhabitance in order of importance; 0, 1 (synth; earl græy), 2, 3,.. `(where 0 is not exclusively incomputability theory, but inclusively complexity theory)` #sunya
+`(iff a a)`, where a, for an andation, is a selfie-proving conjuction of the premises; like a quine of quines #injectability dude = doodle (GoogleCamel); GoogleDoodle in CamelCase; ride my cam? fetch your dog! mary sequel from sequential episode of the flux, butt i'm just teasing you, butt half glass full = rounding up under pressure, half glass empty war of the /holes|holies/; holy wars of philosophical debates (repeat "explain more") @intelligence @chatbot
+`cat` is a complex intelligence that `cp $what_you_say__you_are` your elevensies are up, unless the other time lords bless you c̄ it (in time), even though the timeless child experiments exceeded used car mot parameters varāha is the god of the $5-0